MathewThomas358/cs6910-assignment-1/README.md

 4. `plot.py` - This script contains the implementation for generating sample images from each class and for creating the confusion matrix and it's plot.
 5. `auxillary.py` - This script contains the various helper functions and classes used by other scripts like `create_one_hot_vector` which create one hot encoded vectors.
 6. `data.py` - This script contains the `get_data` function which will take as argument a string, which can be *mnist* or *fashion_mnist* and return 3 tuples, namely training data, test data and validation data.

+### Pending Work

+* Refactor the code to reuse functions and reduce cognitive complexity.
+* Remove the requirement to pass functions as arguments to other functions.
+* Improve the documentation for each function.
+* Add progress bar in the code to inform that the code is still runnning.